Reino Hallamaa: Military career

-In 1918, Finland declared its independence, and the Finnish Civil War erupted.
+Finland declared its independence in 1917, and the Finnish Civil War, known to the whites as Freedom War Vapaussota erupted in 1918.
 Hallamaa joined the whites in Seinäjoki.
 Here he was assigned to the Uudenmaan rakunapataljoona unit where he fought in the battles at Väärinmaja, Kuhmoinen, Tampere and Lempäälä.
 Hallamaa, now a lance corporal (korpraali), was transferred to the navy after the war, where he worked as a signaller.
 Later that year he was promoted to corporal (alikersantti) and assigned to Gogland where he was tasked with gathering information on naval traffic in the Gulf of Finland and Red Navy movements in particular.
 He was listening to Soviet radio traffic along with Ragnvald Lind (later Ragnvalt Lautakari) who would continue to work in the radio intelligence under Hallamaa's lead.
 Hallamaa even managed to decipher some of the codes sent out by the Soviets.
 This awoke the interest in the higher military circles and Hallamaa was invited to come and hold a presentation on the work done at Gogland.
 Soon after, Hallamaa was promoted to the real of sergeant.
 He was now tasked with training radio operators and sent on trips to Kotka and Turku to try to repair radio stations that had been left there by the Russians.

 He was promoted to First Sergeant ("vääpeli") after graduation from the NCO course in 1921 and was sent to the Radio Battalion in Santahamina and served as assistant chief for the Radio School.
 He held several lectures on codes and ciphers for higher officers in the 1920s.
 He was commissioned as a lieutenant in 1925 and was sent to the Finnish National Defence University in 1927.

 After graduation, he was tasked with creating a Finnish radio intelligence organization.
 He received a stipend and began a series of travels to countries in Europe to study their SIGINT organizations.
 He travelled to Germany, Austria, Switzerland, Italy, Czechoslovakia and Poland.
 He learned code and cipher theories from an Austrian Professor named Fiegl, and he also set up an intensive cooperation network with the Polish intelligence.
 He learned about radio direction finding vehicles in Italy and managed to get some to Finland.

 Beginning from 1927, the newly created Finnish Radio Intelligence followed the movements and the radio traffic of the Soviet Red Fleet.
 The first Soviet Red Fleet codes were broken in 1934 and soon more followed, including foreign diplomatic codes.
 Hallamaa was appointed captain in 1929 and major in 1939.

 Hallamaa published "Basic Enciphering" (Salakirjoitustaidon perusteet) in 1937 and this publication was used as a training manual within the Finnish Army.
 It was the first Finnish-language book on the subject.